 2. Walk across the pedestrian bridge to Mud Island River Park.
 For $6 you can park at 125 North Main Street and walk the half mile pedestrian bridge.
 You’ll get beautiful views of the city, the former Pyramid Arena turned Bass Pro Shops, and the Mississippi River.
 You can also opt to take the 180 person cabin monorail (which takes less than two minutes).
 Tickets for the monorail include admission to the Mississippi River Museum on the island.
 There are elevators, escalators and stairs to go up the four flights from the ground to the pedestrian bridge and restrooms are located both ends of the bridge.
 You can rent pedal boats at one end of the island and there is an ampitheater for concerts.
 Our favorite part was the Mississippi Riverwalk, a scaled model of the 1,000 mile journey of the lower Mississippi reproduced in a half mile scale.
 (Every thirty inches is equivalent to one mile.)
 Over one million gallons of water flow through the system.
 Our kids loved taking off their shoes and dipping their feet in the water; Watch for uneven ridges.
 Head’s up: Mud Island River Park is closed on Monday and Tuesday.

-3. Watch the famous duck parade at the Peabody Museum.
+3. Watch the famous duck parade at the Peabody Hotel.
 The five North American mallard ducks come down from the penthouse at 11am each day, spend the afternoon in the lobby fountain, and return to the penthouse at 5pm.
 I would get there a good 45 minutes ahead of time for optimal viewing.
 We arrived at 4:15pm and snagged just about the last front row spot on the ground level.
 They rope off areas and the staff is great about keeping everyone safe, organized, and making sure little children get the best spots!
 You can be up close and personal on the lobby floor or grab an aerial shot from the mezzanine.
 About fifteen minutes before the parade, they roll out the (literal) red carpet and the Duckmaster tells the history of the history of the ducks.
 After the parade (it’s literally about one minute long, set to music) head up to the penthouse floor and check out the Ducks' Royal Palace.
 It’s located behind the rooftop stage and bar space.
 They have a miniature fountain and their own version of the Peabody Hotel to rest at night.
 Before you leave the hotel (or perhaps you’re lucky enough to stay the night), check out the Lucky Duck gift shop for a cute memento of your visit.
 Check out the sidewalks as you leave the hotel- they’ve immortalized past ducks with their own version of the Walk of Fame.

 4. Learn about the history of American civil rights at the National Civil Rights Museum at the Lorraine Hotel, the site of Martin Luther King Jr.’s assassination in 1968.
 The museum opened in 1991 and there are over 20 distinct exhibits in chronological order highlighting important steps in the Civil Rights Movement, culminating in a walk across the street and through a tunnel to the where the shooter fired the fatal shot from a boarding house.
 Gift shops and restroom are located in both buildings.
 I’d plan on at least 2-3 hours to fully explore the museum.
 In my opinion, this museum is best suited for older children.
 In addition to needing to be able to read information throughout the exhibits, there are some violent film footage (starting with the introductory film) and very sensitive topics younger children might not understand or be ready to process.
 There is a large parking lot next to the museum.
 Look for an upcoming post detailing our visit here.